software-students-fall2023/2-web-app-exercise-team-team-team/README.md

 ## Product vision statement

-Innovating daily planner application built for ambitious modern individual; integrating list and calendar views enriching with a prioritization feature, our platform assists users to efficiently record and plan their everyday tasks and events in today's bustling environment.
+Innovating daily planner application built for ambitious modern individual; integrating list and sticky notes views enriching with a prioritization feature, our platform assists users to efficiently record and plan their everyday tasks and events in today's bustling environment.

 ## User stories